BFastovetskiy/itop/README.md

 6. Added to DatabaseSchema the impact on WebApplications
 7. Add cross link WebApplication on WebApplication
 8. Added translation into Russian to the Advanced Approval Module
-9. Added the iTop module auto appointment
+9. Added to the iTop module auto appointment
+10. Added to the iTop module integration with Asterisk
-10. iTop workflow module (in developing)
+11. iTop workflow module (in developing)

 ### Plans: